RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Advent of Cyber 3 2019, Day 11, Networking.md

 <br>

 <p>You have done fantastic work!
-You have helped McDatabaseAdmin retrieve the schedule!
+You have helped <code>McDatabaseAdmin</code> retrieve the schedule!
 Now, let’s see if we can run MS Windows commands while interacting with the database.
 Some MS SQL Servers have <code>xp_cmdshell</code> enabled.
 If this is the case, we might have access to something similar to a command prompt.<br>

 The command syntax is <code>xp_cmdshell 'COMMAND';</code>.
 Let’s try a simple command, <code>whoami</code>, which shows the user running the commands.
 In the terminal output below, after connecting to MS SQL Server, we tried <code>xp_cmdshell 'whoami';</code>, and we can see that the user is <code>nt service\mssqlserver</code>.
 This means that any command we pass to <code>xp_cmdshell</code> will run as <code>nt service\mssqlserver</code>.</p>